Three finalists named for Seattle police chief job

 Previously, he served as a leadership development consultant for the International Association of Chiefs of Police and a longtime police officer in Madison, Wisconsin, where he rose to the rank of captain, according to the Post-Gazette.

-Reyes began his law enforcement career with the Austin Police Department in 1996 and is currently the assistant chief overseeing the North Patrol Bureau and the Communications Center, according to his LinkedIn web page.
+Reyes began his law-enforcement career with the Austin Police Department in 1996 and is currently the assistant chief overseeing the North Patrol Bureau and the Communications Center, according to his LinkedIn web page.
+He’s been with Austin police for 22 years.

 “Chief Reyes believes strongly in continuing education and has earned both his bachelor and master’s Degrees from Texas State University while working full time as a police officer and raising a family,” his biography says.